railsuser2014/openobject-doc-book-en/3/3_7/invoicing.rst

 	:mod:`account_invoice_layout`.
 This enables you to add various elements between the lines such as subtotals, sections, separators and notes.

-Click :guilabel:`Validate` when you want to approve the invoice.
+Click `Validate` when you want to approve the invoice.
 It moves from the \ ``Draft``\
 state to the \ ``Open``\   state.

-When you have validated an invoice, Open ERP gives it a unique number from a defined sequence.
+When you have validated an invoice, OpenERP gives it a unique number from a defined sequence.
 By default it takes the form \ ``Journal Code/Year/Sequence Number``\   for example \ ``SAJ/2010/005``\  .
-You can not modify invoice number but if you want to modify the sequence numbers use the menu :menuselection:`Administration --> Configuration -->
+You cannot modify an invoice number, but instead you should modify the sequence numbers through the menu :menuselection:`Administration --> Configuration -->
 Sequences --> Sequences`.

 Accounting entries corresponding to this invoice are automatically generated when you approve the invoice.
-You see the detail of this by clicking the entry in the :guilabel:`Journal Entry` field and searching there for the account moves generated by that invoice number.
+You see the details by clicking the entry in the `Journal Entry` field and searching there for the account moves generated by that invoice number.

 Tax Management
 --------------

 Details on the product form determine the selection of applicable taxes for an invoice line.
-By default Open ERP takes account of all the taxes defined in the product form.
+By default OpenERP takes account of all the taxes defined in the product form.

 Take the case of the following product